-Implementation actions (aka BMPs or management measures) are the heart of the UGC IP (Figure 5-1).
+Implementation actions (aka BMPs or management measures) are the heart of the UGC IP.
 Individual actions will incrementally improve water quality and, in sufficient quantities and combinations, will enable the streams in the plan area to be removed from the impaired waters list.

-An assessment was conducted for the IP area, in coordination with residents, government agencies, and other community groups, to identify and quantify bacteria reduction measures to enable the impaired stream segments to be removed from the Virginia impaired waters list at the end of the 15-year implementation period (see Section 7 for a detailed description of the implementation timeline).
-The proposed management measures are voluntary and are designed to be flexible to react to changes in water quality over the course of the 15-year implementation period.
-This section (Section 5) describes the types of management measures recommended to address bacteria loads described in the 2003 TMDLs (ICPRB 2003).
+Drawing on the updated technical analysis and the extensive public input described in the previous sections, DEQ completed a comprehensive assessment and developed a customized suite of actions for the UGC watershed.
+This assessment identified and quantified bacteria reduction measures that can enable the impaired stream segments to be removed from the Virginia impaired waters list by the end of a 15-year implementation period.
+The proposed management measures are voluntary and are designed to be adaptable to respond to changes in water quality over the course of the IP's 15-year timeline.